[UPDATED: 29 October 2021]

 1. What’s going on?

-This week*, in the United Kingdom, the National Institute for Health and Care Excellence (NICE) is publishing a new guideline for the diagnosis and management of a set of conditions referred to as “myalgic encephalomyelitis (or encephalopathy)” or “chronic fatigue syndrome” (ME/CFS).
+Following a short delay, in the United Kingdom, the National Institute for Health and Care Excellence (NICE) has now published its new guideline for the diagnosis and management of a set of conditions referred to as “myalgic encephalomyelitis (or encephalopathy)” or “chronic fatigue syndrome” (ME/CFS).
 “ME/CFS” is a broad acronym that is often used to refer to many conditions.
 It has been estimated that between 0.5% and 1% of the population may be diagnosable with ME/CFS, equating to more than 300,000 people in the UK.
-The new guideline is to be published on 18 August. [*UPDATE: Now paused].
+The new guideline was published on 29 October 2021.

 * * *